giuthas/satkit/README.md

 ## Contributing

-Please get in touch with [Pertti](https://taurlin.org), if you would like to contribute to the project.
+Please, read the docs and get in touch with [Pertti](https://taurlin.org), if you would like to contribute to the project.

 ## Versioning